deReeperJosh/LD-ToyPad-Emulator/README.md

 If you did this, you may need to append your selected port to the address in the browser (like `http://debian:500` or `http://192.168.0.165:500` if your port is 500).

-### VirtualHere USB Client doesn't show LEGO READER V2.10
+### VirtualHere USB Client doesn't show SKYLANDER PORTAL V0.1
 When installing the virtual machine, you have to set the hostname to `debian`.

 Alternatively, copy the following command and replace `YOUR_IP_ADDRESS` with your virtual machine's IP address (it looks like `192.168.X.X`, run `hostname -I` to show it).
 After you've done this, run the modified command while you're inside the `LD-ToyPad-Emulator` folder.